 For our Overseas Study Consulting Services, we charge students a one-time up-front fee based on the scope of consulting services requested by the students and recognize revenue over the service period.
 90% of the service fee collected is non-refundable and is recognized ratably as revenue over the service period; while the remaining 10% of the service fee is refundable and is deferred and recognized as revenue when a student is successfully admitted by a foreign institution and a student visa is granted.
-For the years ended December 31, 2018 and 2019 and for the six months ended June 30, 2020, we did not refund tuition to enrolled students.
-Our average fee charged to students under the one-on-one private tutoring model ranges from RMB38,000 (approximately \$5,454) to RMB 80,000 (US\$12,093) per student.
+For the years ended December 31, 2018 and 2017 and the six months ended June 30, 2019, we refunded approximately \$8,300 of our services fees due to one student either not being admitted or not obtaining the required visa.
+Our average fee charged to students under the one-on-one private tutoring model ranges from RMB 50,000 (approximately \$7,353) to RMB 80,000 (approximately \$11,765) per student.
 Additionally, for our students who intend to study in Italy, after arrival, they are still required to attend language schools for at least six months (up to 12 months, depending on the type of visa they hold) in Italy.
-In 2019, we entered into a cooperation agreement with Linguaviva Education Group, a language school and overseas service provider in Milan, to better serve these students.
-In return, we were entitled to receive an additional \$2,470 to \$2,779 per student from the local partner after the student pays such local partner's language and art related course tuition in full.
-We had 42 students enrolled at Linguaviva Education Group in 2020.
+Presently, we cooperate with Bridge School S.R.I., a language school and overseas service provider in Milan, to better serve these students.
+In return, we receive an additional \$2,600 to \$3,115 per student from the local partner after the student pays such local partner's language and art related course tuition in full.

-A physical location is not always needed under this one-on-one model, and when a physical location is required, services are offered at our headquarters location in Beijing.
+A physical location is not always needed under this one-one-one model, and when a physical location is required, services are offered at our headquarters location in Beijing.